KarlHegbloom/zotero-texmacs-integration/README.md

     below to reflect that.
 The branch is called:

     karlhegbloom-integration-for-texmacs

+  * The pull-request for Better BibTeX for Zotero has been accepted and so after the next release, a git clone of my version will not be required any longer.

     * I am working on fixing the patch to Better BibTeX for Zotero so that it adds new functionality that I will be utilizing in this.
 Until all of the modifications to other people's programs are rolled in or some compromise reached or whatever, you'll need to run that from a git clone also in order to make all of this work right.
 Instructions for that have been added.

       * I'll try not to make your documents break if you start using this now by ensuring that I don't change tags and things out from under them.

+  * The pull-request for my changes to Juris-M are under review.

 ----------------------------------------------------------------------